 - Any bank account located outside of the US: Even American banks using a foreign branch (i.e. HSBC UK) is still a foreign bank account.

 - Pension funds from working abroad: Most companies will set up a pension for you while you’re working for them.
 So if you’re working abroad, you probably have a foreign pension with money that you can withdraw at some point.
-Check with your employer if you’re unsure!
+If you are uncertain, speak with your employer for more information.

 - Foreign life insurance policies with a cash value: Most US expats don’t realize this… but remember that foreign life insurance policy you pay premiums on in hopes of getting a nice annuity later during retirement?
 Yeah, that’s a foreign financial account too!
 (Term life insurance policies with no expected cash flow (investment) don’t count)

 - Foreign mutual funds: Decided to use an EU broker instead of a US one?
-Foreign financial account alert!
+This means you have a foreign financial account.

 Secondly, once you establish that you have at least one foreign financial account, you need to check if the aggregate value/total value in your accounts exceeded $10,000 at any time.
 This is the total (over $10,000) from ALL your foreign financial accounts at any time in the year.
 It DOES NOT mean if any ONE of the above foreign financial accounts has over $10,000.